A guide to risk-based repricing

 Simply, lenders undertake risk-based repricing when they feel that the creditworthiness of an individual, or group of individuals with similar characteristics, has changed.

-The difference with risk-based repricing is that the evaluation process continues well after that first application and can, therefore, be troubling for consumers paying for borrowing.
+What distinguishes it from awarding a new applicant an initial interest rate based on their risk profile is that the evaluation process continues well after that first application and can, therefore, be troubling for consumers paying for borrowing.

 Note that lenders can choose to reprice credit for other reasons - when a promotional 0% or low interest rate comes to an end, for example, or when the base rate changes - but those interest rate changes aren't classed as risk based.

-It's no coincidence that so many consumers were hit in 2008.
+For instance, it's no coincidence that so many consumers were hit in 2008.
 At that time, it was lenders' opinion of what constituted 'good' credit behaviour that changed, not necessarily the behaviour itself.

 - Increased debt levels: especially unsecured debt such as other credit cards or overdrafts.